jackdoe/programming-for-kids/week-7.md

 This is a browser feature intended for developers.
 If someone has told you to copy and paste something here to enable a Facebook feature or "hack" someone else's account, it is a scam and they are trying to access your Facebook account.
 ```

+When you Logout from somewhere, they delete the token on their side, so the next time a request is made, they know you are not logged in anymore.
+That is why its important to logout if you use someone else's computer to login.

 ## [DAY-53] Basics of the Internet

 The internet is a mess, a mess of things that talk to each other.
 Each of the things has their own IP address (ip stands for internet protocol), for example open https://1.1.1.1 you see this is a simple ip address of a popular DNS server (dns is a system we use to resolve names into ip addresses, e.g. facebook.com is 31.13.64.35).
 You can check the ip address by searching 'whats my ip' on google, and because your browser has to connect to google's server and they connect through their IP addresses, so google knows your IP.
 Of course it is a bit more complicated than that, but for now this will do.